mayurgajbhiye4/AI-Chatbot/README.md

 - **Authentication**: Sign up and log in with email and password (securely hashed with bcryptjs).
 - **Dark/Light Mode**: Toggle between light, dark, or system themes.
 - **Modern UI**: Built with ShadcnUI and Radix UI for a polished, accessible experience.
+- **Configurable AI Creativity**: The AI generation supports a "temperature" parameter, allowing you to control how creative or deterministic the responses are.
+(Higher values = more creative, lower = more focused)

 ## Extra Features & Bonus Implementations